 Former British Prime Minister David Cameron walks outside 10 Downing Street in London on the morning of November 13 after news broke that he had been appointed as British Foreign Secretary.
 (Photo: Reuters)

-"It is more important than ever that Britain stands with its allies, strengthens its partnerships and ensures our voices are heard," Cameron wrote on social network X after the news of his appointment as British Foreign Secretary.
+"It is more important than ever that Britain stands with its allies, strengthens its partnerships and ensures our voices are heard," Mr. Cameron wrote on social network X after the news of his appointment as British Foreign Secretary.

-However, Mr Sunak's decision also sparked a divisive debate about Brexit - Britain's decision to leave the European Union after Mr Cameron pushed for a referendum on the issue in 2016.
+However, Mr. Sunak's decision also sparked a divisive debate about Brexit - Britain's decision to leave the European Union after Mr. Cameron pushed for a referendum on the issue in 2016.
 Former Prime Minister Cameron himself supported London remaining in the European Union.

 Mr Cameron was forced to resign as Prime Minister after the referendum and has been largely out of politics since.
 Most recently, he criticised the Sunak government's decision to cancel the HS2 high-speed rail project between Birmingham and Manchester.